FLY AWAY HOME

 Biology Classes — The movie can serve as a springboard for discussions about migration and its inverse, dormancy, although for many classes, a portion of the film “Winged Migration” will better serve the purpose.
 Fly Away Home will also serve to introduce students to innovative efforts to repair damage to the environment.
 See Using Fly Away Home in Biology Classes.

-Possible Problems: The film takes the position that bending the rules and breaking the law is justified if the perpetrators are well-intentioned.
+The film takes the position that bending the rules and breaking the law is justified if the perpetrators are well-intentioned.
 This weakness can be turned into a strength through comment and discussion.
-See Discussion Question #11.
+See Discussion Questions #11.
 The father becomes a better parent through the story, but some would question many of his parenting practices.
 See Discussion Questions 6 and 14.

 Young viewers may be disturbed by the auto accident shown at the film’s opening and the images of a young girl grieving.
 The character of the father, an artist who enjoys the risky sport of hang-gliding, can seem reckless in his willingness to allow his daughter to fly an ultralight aircraft alone, but she had trained rigorously for the experience and succeeds admirably.